leonardr/olipy/README.md

 _Dependencies:_ None

-A module for generating new strings of tokens from old strings of tokens using a Markov chains.
+A module for generating new token lists from old token lists using a Markov chain.

 The primary purpose of the olipy library is to promote alternatives to Markov chains (such as Queneau assembly and the _ebooks algorithm), but sometimes you really do want a Markov chain.
 Queneau assembly is usually better than a Markov chain above the word level (constructing paragraphs from sentences) and below the word level (constructing words from phonemes), but Markov chains are usually better when assembling sequences of words.

 markov.py was originally written by Adam "A. A." Parrish.